jullanggit/tparse/README.md

 Type-level parser combinators.

 ## Parsers
-- `TStr<STR>`
+### TStr<STR>
-  - Exactly matches the compile-time string STR
+Exactly matches the compile-time string STR
-- `char`
+### char
-  - Matches any single unicode character
+Matches any single unicode character
-- `RangedChar<START, END>`
+### RangedChar<START, END>
-  - Matches any single unicode character between START and END
+Matches any single unicode character between START and END
-- `RemainingLength`
+### RemainingLength
-  - Always matches, contains the remaining length of the input
+Always matches, contains the remaining length of the input

 ## Parser Combinators
-- `(P1, P2, ..., P32)`
+### (P1, P2, ..., P32)
-  - Matches each child parser in order, up to length 32.
+Matches each child parser in order, up to length 32.
-- `Or!(EnumName, VariantName1 = P1, VariantName2 = P2, ...)`
+### Or!(EnumName, VariantName1 = P1, VariantName2 = P2, ...)
-  - Creates an Enum that tries each child parser in order, returning the first successful match
+Creates an Enum that tries each child parser in order, returning the first successful match
-- `Vec<P>`
+### Or<(P1, P2, ..., P16)>
+Tries each child parser in order (up to 16), storing the first successful match.
+Use .matcher() to match on the child parsers.
+Can be used inside other matchers, as it doesn't require the creation of an enum.
+#### Matcher
+A matcher type-level guaranteeing a match on all possibilities.
+Uses a builder-like pattern, but on tuples, to emulate an enum without having to create one, so this type (and thus `Or`) can be used inside other types.
+Use AddMatcher<I>::add_matcher() to add a matcher for the parser at index I.
+Once a matcher for all parsers is added, use .do_match().
+### Vec<P>
-  - Matches any number of consecutive occurrences of P
+Matches any number of consecutive occurrences of P
-- `VecN<P>`
+### VecN<P>
-  - Matches at least N consecutive occurrences of P
+Matches at least N consecutive occurrences of P
-- `Option<P>`
+### Option<P>
-  - Always matches, returns None if P failed and the result if P succeeded
+Always matches, returns None if P failed and the result if P succeeded
-- `Is<P>`
+### Is<P>
-  - Lookahead: matches if P does, but without consuming input
+Lookahead: matches if P does, but without consuming input
-- `IsNot<P>`
+### IsNot<P>
-  - Negative lookahead: matches if P does *not*, but without consuming input
+Negative lookahead: matches if P does *not*, but without consuming input
-- `AllConsumed<P>`
+### AllConsumed<P>
-  - Matches if P matched the entire input
+Matches if P matched the entire input

 ## Examples
 A CSV file containing integers